Want to accelerate your career?

 Get feedback little and often – and then ACT on it

 Far too many people have throttled their career progression by not getting regular feedback from all their key stakeholders.
 Having poor self-awareness will hold your career back.
 Having been around the professions for 10 years now, everyone knows that each person has different strengths, weaknesses and particular eccentricities.
 In fact, people are fairly forgiving of most eccentricities, as long as it doesn’t impact client service.
 What people don’t forgive is when you receive feedback about your performance and don’t act on this feedback.

 Let the partners know when you get positive feedback

 When you do get positive feedback, especially from clients, do forward it to your assignment manager or appraising partner.
-One of the worst career crimes you can do in a partnership is hide your light under a bushel.
+One of the worst career crimes you can do in a partnership is hiding your light under a bushel. a

 It’s wise to remember that all internal communication is internal PR, which has immense value to your career progression.
 Get it right, and you will be seen as a team player and someone who is ‘partner-material.’
 Get it wrong, and you could put the brakes on your career development.
 While your internal PR is a time investment, it is more than worth it when you are ready to move up the ladder.
 Try these 5 strategies, and you’ll see how many people you’ll have in your corner when the time comes.